NextronSystems/thor-manual/usage/configuration.rst

 Eventlogs
 ^^^^^^^^^

-Eventlog sources can be excluded as whole in "**eventlog-excludes.cfg**".
-The file holds one expression per line and applies them as regular expression on the name of the Eventlog.
+Eventlog sources can be excluded as whole with "**--exclude-eventlog**".

+The flag can be specified multiple times and expects a regular expression each time that it applies on the name of the Eventlog.
 (e.g. ``Microsoft-Windows-Windows Defender/Operational``)

 .. list-table::